t-d-k/LibreCrypt/docs/advanced_topics.md

 This is most clearly shown when creating a file based volume: a 2GB volume, for example, will be 2,147,484,160 bytes in length - made up of a 2,147,483,648 byte (2GB) encrypted disk image, plus a 512 byte embedded CDB.

-To reduce this, it is possible to create a volume _without_ an embedded CDB; the CDB begin stored in a separate file as a standard DoxBox keyfile.
+To reduce this, it is possible to create a volume _without_ an embedded CDB; the CDB being stored in a separate file as a standard DoxBox keyfile.

 In this case, a 2GB volume would comprise of a 2,147,483,648 byte (2GB) encrypted disk image, plus a separate 512 byte keyfile which may be stored in a separate location to the volume.